mcneel/developer.rhino3d.com/_guide_topics/general/developer_docs_style_guide.md

 ## Conventions

+### Site file naming

+The naming convention for files - guides, samples, etc - is lowercase with `_` used as spaces.
+This leads to more consistent and legible URLs.
+For example, consider the name of this guide: "Developer Docs Style Guide".
+The file name for this guide is `developer_docs_style_guide`.

+In general, when considering new file names for *guides*, please imagine you are saying "Guide to _____".
+This often leads to verbs ending in "-ing", the progressive or continuous verb tense.
+Obviously, this is not a hard-and-fast rule, but rather a convention.

+In general, when considering new file names for *samples*, please imagine you are saying "_____ sample".
+As with guides, this is not a hard-and-fast rule, but rather a general convention.

 ### Division of content

 `# Title` become H1 headers and are reserved for the title of the page only.